ssembatya-dennis/Ductic-Monitoring-System/PLAN.md

 ## Development Process Plan

-- Start with building and displaying a loading spinner in HTML & CSS that is rendered first before the actual Kanban board is displayed using methods in vanilla JavaScript.

-- Using semantic HTML and CSS, build and style the Navigation panel component on the left-hand side of the Kanban board application with links that route to different sections of the dashboard.

-- Handle "Routing" at this point and ensure all the navigation links in the Navigation panel re-direct to the corresponding pages as expected e.g. ('Home', 'Tasks', 'Inbox') even though most of these pages will be blank for now all using Vanilla JavaScript.

 - Start developing the Tasks Page which actually contains most of the Kanban board functionality.

-- Begin by building the Kanban board and styling it with only HTML and CSS and ensure it looks really close to the design inspired by "asana" -- a task management solution and don't worry for now about the structure because all this HTML code is later lone all going to be generated with JavaScript.

 - For the HTML structure, create a Kanban container, inside this container add a "Kanban_column" container, in the "Kanban_column" container, add a "title", a "Kanban_ticket" container and the "add ticket" button.
 In the "Kanban_ticket" container, create a "Kanban_ticket-input" container and give it an attribute `contenteditable` to allow the user to actually edit or use this element to enter a task in the task ticket card and a "Kanban_dropzone" container which is actually that area that gets highlighted when the user is dropping a ticket around the card ticket.